UoB-COMSM0166/2025-group-30/Two Ideas.md

-## 1. Grass Catching
+# 1. Grass Catching

-In this game, the player needs to move their avatar left and right to catch all the haystack falling from the sky.
+In this game, the player needs to move their avatar left and right to catch the haystack falling from the sky to meet the target within the time limit.

-### Game Mechanics
+## Game Mechanics
-Initial Speed: At the start of the game, the character moves quickly, allowing easy maneuvering to catch grass.

-Weight Accumulation: As the player catches more grass, the character's movement speed gradually decreases.
-This simulates the effect of carrying a heavier load.
+There is an option for a single player mode and one for two player mode.

+### Single Player Mode

+- Each player has three lives to begin with.
+They lose a life when hit by a shovel or a bucket, and gain an extra life when they collect a star.
+- The haystack is of different shape and the player needs to balance them well on the platform.
+The player will lose the current haystack if it topples.
+The player could empty their haystack to a collection bucket on the side, where the percentage of target achieved is shown.
-- The more grass collected, the slower the character moves.
+- The next two items to be falling from the sky is shown on the console.
-- Slower movement increases the difficulty of positioning to catch falling grass accurately.

-Dynamic Balance: By gradually increasing the difficulty, this mechanic forces players to make more strategic and precise decisions in the later stages.
+- As the player has more haystack on their platform, they will move slower.

+### Double Player Mode

+The two players can either collaborate to reach a common target, or play against each other.

+When playing together, the game mechanics are similar to that of the single player mode except for now the stack will be falling at a faster speed and the next two stacks will not be shown.

+In the competition mode, the game console will be divided into two, each half will have features from the single player mode.
+Whoever that reaches the

-### Effects of the Mechanic
+## Effects of the Mechanic

 Impact on Player Actions

 - Players need to anticipate where the grass will fall and adjust their position in advance since slower movement makes catching grass more challenging.
 - Quick reaction times and efficient planning become more critical as the game progresses.
 Impact on Game Pacing